 2. Perfecting All Your Space Elements

-Be Picky: It’s almost impossible to build a perfect bakery (or any business) from scratch, but you should definitely aim for it.
-When searching for a space for your bakery – be picky, do immense research (talk to all business owners in the area), see endless options and compare prices.
-Millenial entrepreneurs even go for renting spaces at incubator programs where they can get also business training and mentorship.
+- Be Picky: It’s almost impossible to build a perfect bakery (or any business) from scratch, but you should definitely aim for it.
+When searching for a space for your bakery – be picky, do immense research (talk to all business owners in the area), see endless options, and compare prices.
+Millennial entrepreneurs even go for renting spaces at incubator programs where they can also get business training and mentorship.
 But you’ll need to make sure that you can bake there…

 When you negotiate the leasing agreement – make sure to have a lawyer go over the contract and add the option to renew at an agreed-upon rate increase.
-Otherwise – when you’re cakes make it to the news – your landlord make take advantage…
+Otherwise – when your cakes make it to the news – your landlord will take advantage…

-Buy Good Equipment: If you’re opening a sit-down bakery – just a few ovens won’t do.
+- Buy Good Equipment: If you’re opening a sit-down bakery – just a few ovens won’t do.
 A good high-end bakery requires lots of heavy equipment, like refrigerators and freezers, commercial mixers, racks, and many more.
-You might even want a Retarder Prover cabinet – which helps bakers manage their precise dough fermentation process, controlling time, temperature and humidity.
-When searching for a Walk in Freezer – make sure it has high-quality insulation with low thermal transference and high R-value.
-This can minimise temperature loss and cut your energy costs, big time.
+You might even want a Retarder Prover cabinet – which helps bakers manage their precise dough fermentation process, controlling time, temperature, and humidity.
+When searching for a Walk-in Freezer – make sure it has high-quality insulation with low thermal transference and high R-value.
+This can minimize temperature loss and cut your energy costs, big time.

 Storage is Key: If you won’t provide enough storage in your bakery – you’ll end up losing money.
 You need to have your inventory stored properly, so your staff will know where each ingredient is placed.
 If they can’t find it – they’ll just order new stock…